Berthe bombing: Berthe bombing

 On the night of 5-6 July 1887, around three in the morning, just two days after the anarchist's conviction, an explosion destroyed the storefront of Viguier's shop at 46 rue Berthe.

 The blast shattered windows down the street and those of the targeted building up to the third floor.
-The few passersby at that hour fled, while local residents were wakenn up by the force of the explosion and rushed into the street to assess the damage.
+The few passersby at that hour fled, while local residents were woken up by the force of the explosion and rushed into the street to assess the damage.

 Meanwhile, the building's occupants tried to get out and secure their belongings, fearing the structure might collapse.
 They were eventually reassured upon seeing the effects of the explosion—which had caused significant damage only to the façade of Viguier's grocery store.

 Aftermath and suspicions on Vittorio Pini

 Given that the three shoemakers in contention with Viguier were central suspects, they were arrested and raided.
 The police found traces of powder at their homes, including Chiericotti's, but did not have enough evidence to decisively implicate them or secure a conviction at trial.
 They were therefore provisionally released.

 French police suspected Vittorio Pini, who was close to Chiericotti and a central member of the Intransigents of London and Paris, an illegalist anarchist group composed of a number of Italians.
 Pini left French territory in October and found refuge in Belgium.

 The following year, Placide Schouppe, another associate of Pini linked to the Intransigents, was the main suspect for the anarchist bombing campaign of 1888–1889, though his guilt was never proven.
 This campaign also targeted storefronts—specifically, employment agencies—in the middle of the night.